-Current Training & Exam Dates - 17th July 2019 (PLACES ARE LIMITED)
+Current Training & Exam Dates - To be confirmed

-The next course date is Wednesday, 17th July 2019 and is subject to sufficient demand (minimum of 6 people).
+The next course date is to be confirmed and is subject to sufficient demand (minimum of 6 people).
 If interested please download and complete an application and return to RACE with payment.
 Once a place on a course is confirmed, a cancellation with less than 10 days notice will be subject to a €50 cancellation fee.

 Please contact Lisa on 045 522468 for further information or email: firstname.lastname@example.org